marine conservation, turtles, marine organisations, support organisations

 This now lack of development & support takes a strain on such comminutes.
 Chances are that the majority of these remote communities are coastal based with a local fishing ground of pristine coral, reef fish life, sharks & sea cucumbers.
 The majority of these marine conservation organisations is to provide a different income which can support the community so they create fishing grounds which are sustainable, providing the necessary food for the community, which also includes an income.
 Without this support which has perhaps been running for a few years, the community may be influenced by outside traders to the overfishing of marine species to create the income the community needs.

 There are many marine conservation organisations & initiatives which have set up communities to become self-sufficient.
-They have created ways to deal with waste, created fishing areas which sustain the community & protect the spawning grounds of their fish species.
+They have created ways to deal with waste, created fishing areas that sustain the community & protect the spawning grounds of their fish species.

 If you support an organisation or initiative as we do please continue to do that!